-Our twisted tale of the Weird West(TM) begins, of all places, in the City of Lost Angels, California.
+Or twisted tale of the Weird West begins in, of all places, the City of Lost Angels, California.
 The Cult of Lost Angels, under the leadership of Hezekiah Grimme, is constantly trying to thwart the influx of settlers and technology to the region.
 Such things upset their secret cannibalistic rituals, you see.

 The railroads are the cult's worst nightmares.
-They bring more tinhorns and lawmen to California than a fellow can shake a gnawed leg-bone at.
+They bring more tinhorns and lawmen to California than a fellow can shake a gnawed legbone at.
 So the cult sends its followers out to sabotage any company that gets close to linking their lines into a transcontinental railroad.

-The latest object of their peculiar affections is the Iron Dragon Railroad.
-Iron Dragon signed a treaty with the Sioux Nations earlier this year ('76) and ran a line right through South Dakota and the treaty city of Deadwood.
-The Sioux's only restrictions were that Iron Dragon could not make any stops other than Deadwood and they could not lay their tracks through the sacred "Paha Sapa" or Black Hills.
+The latest object of their peculiar affections is the Union Pacific.
+The UP signed a treaty with the Sioux Nations last year ('75) and ran a line right through South Dakota and the treaty city of Deadwood.
+The Sioux's only restrictions were that UP could not make any stops other than Deadwood and they could not lay their tracks through the sacred "Paha Sapa" or Black Hills.

-Iron Dragon eagerly agreed.
+UP eagerly agreed.
 Who wanted to build a rail line over steep hills anyway?
 Even better, the protection of the fierce Sioux warbands meant rival railroad gangs couldn't sabotage their line.
-This made the "Dakota Stretch" a crucial link in completing Iron Dragon's transcontinental railroad.
+This made the "Dakota Stretch" a crucial link in completing UP's transcontinental railroad.